mkotsovoulou/ods6001a/labs/lab6_1/README.md

          continue
 ```

-Another way to perform this task is to declare a list with all the words you are interested in ...
+Another way to perform this tast is to declare a list with all the words you are interested at ...
-and in the loop check if none of the words is not found in the line, using the any keyword...
+and in the loop check if any of the words is not found in the line, using the any keyword...

 ```
 tags_to_search = ['virus', 'vaccine', 'corona', 'covid']